sidbmw/vscode-obdb/LINTER-RULES.md

 For reference, the project includes several example rules:

+1. **ConsolidatedNamingRule**: Validates naming conventions for wheel speed, odometer, and engine oil pressure signals
+   - Wheel speed signals: Enforces "[Front/Rear] [left/right] wheel speed" format
-1. **OdometerIdNamingRule**: Validates that signals with suggestedMetric "odometer" have "ODO" in the ID
+   - Odometer signals: Ensures signals with suggestedMetric "odometer" have "ODO" (not "ODOMETER") in the ID
+   - Engine oil pressure signals: Ensures signals with "engine oil pressure" in the name have "EOP" in the ID
-2. **SignalNamingConventionRule**: Checks that signal IDs use consistent naming conventions
+2. **SignalNamingConventionRule**: Checks that signal IDs use consistent naming conventions (SNAKE_CASE)
 3. **SuggestedMetricValidationRule**: Ensures signals with suggested metrics use appropriate units

 Study these examples to understand the different validation patterns and techniques.